-Edouard Leon Cortès was born in Lagny-sur-Marne, about twenty miles east of Paris.
+Edouard Leon Cortès was born in Lagny-Sur-Marne, a small town near Paris.
 His father, Antonio Cortès, had been a painter for the Spanish Royal Court.

-Although Edouard Leon Cortes was a pacifist, when war came close to his native village he was compelled to enlist in a French Infantry Regiment at the age of 32.
-As a contact agent Cortès was wounded by a bayonet, evacuated to a military hospital, and awarded the Croix de Guerre.
-After recovery he was then reassigned to utilize his artistic talent to sketch enemy positions.
-In 1919 he was demobilized.
+Although Edouard Leon Cortes was a pacifist, when war approached his local town he enrolled in a French Infantry Regiment at the age of 32.
+Cortès was wounded by a bayonet during a battle, he survived and was taken to a military hospital, and awarded the Croix de Guerre.
+He was later assigned in a different capacity to use his artistic talent to sketch enemy positions.

-On November 30, 2000, four paintings by Edouard Leon Cortès were recovered in Kalispell, Montana, following an eight-month investigation conducted by the FBI's San Francisco Division.
-The recovered paintings were stolen in 1988 during a burglary at the Simic Gallery in Carmel, California.
+On November 30, 2000, four paintings by Edouard Leon Cortès were recovered in Kalispell, Montana, following an eight-month investigation conducted by the FBI.
+The recovered paintings were stolen twelve years earlier from a gallery in Carmel, California.

-In 2008, a lost Edouard Leon Cortès painting of a Paris street scene was discovered amongst donated items at a Goodwill Industries thrift store in Easton, Maryland.
-After an alert store manager noticed that it was a signed original, the painting was subsequently auctioned for $41,000 at Sotheby's.
+In 2008, a lost Edouard Cortès painting of a Paris street scene called Marche aux Fleurs (Flower Market) was discovered among donated items at a Goodwill Industries thrift store in Maryland., after the store manager noticed that it was a signed painting, the painting was later auctioned for $41,000.00.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.